 Developmentally supported play: We support your child’s healthy development and growth with play in your room or in one of our four well-equipped playrooms.

 - Pretending to treat dolls and stuffed animals.

 - Doing art projects with supplies such as bandages, gauze and tape.

 Therapeutic play: Timid or anxious children may benefit from creative activities such as journals, scrapbooks, music, photography and art.
 This gives them an outlet for fears they can’t say out loud.

-Facility dogs: Our two facility dogs, Hope and Davis, and our animal-assisted therapy teams visit children and families by request to help them feel happier and more relaxed.
-Hope and Davis — calm, friendly golden retrievers — love playing fetch.
-One of their favorite commands is “snuggle.”
-Hope’s handler, Sandy Westfall, is the manager of the Child Life Program.
+Facility dogs: Our two facility dogs, Casey and Davis, and our animal-assisted therapy teams visit children and families by request to help them feel happier and more relaxed.
+Casey, a Labrador-golden retriever mix, and Davis, a golden retriever, are specially trained to snuggle with patients and offer other comfort.